setu-standards/xml-specifications/README.md

   * schemas/
   * validator/
   * webservices/
+* setu-planning/ -> contains the technical specifications of the SETU Planning and Scheduling standard
 * ubl/ -> contains UBL v2.1 specifications that SETU reuses for its Invoice standard
 * W3C/ -> XML schema specifications that are referred to by HR-XML and SETU schema's